GilleM/Travel-reviews/README.md

 #### Our Travels home page

 _Our Travels_ home page is the central page of the project.
-All the destinations user ever added will appear on this page.
+All the destinations created by users will appear on this page.
 There's no possibility to edit or delete anyone's destination and you can edit/delete yours just from _My Profile_ page.

-At the top of the page, just below navbar, we can see search section.
+At the top of the page, just below navbar, we can see the search section.
  ![pic](testing/search_section.JPG)

-Below it, there's a flexbox of cards among which you can see **Cork, Ireland** destination from the previous example added to the main page.
+Below it, there's a flexbox of cards among which you can see the **Cork, Ireland** destination from the previous example added to the main page.
  ![pic](testing/added_destination_list.png) <br/><br/>